Friday, June 27, 2008

 I have always loved my role as a mother, but I am also grateful to have something that is all my own.
 As my children are growing older and beginning to leave home, there is a sense of nostalgia and even loss, but that is counter-balanced by the joy I have in my other life: my work.
 Knowing that mom is busy and happy is also making the transition easier for the children.
 And, oh yes, one more thing: they are so proud of me.

 And now go check out her blog, where she's got many more lovely reflections on writing.
-And then (don't forget!), check out her book, which sounds like a good creepy read for a winter's night.
+And then (don't forget!), check out her , which sounds like a good creepy read for a winter's night.

 cross-posted at Literary Mama